What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 SATs stands for Standard Assessment Tests.

-SATs may be a common acronym that is used on many websites and in most school communications regarding the tests, but there are also a number of others phrases that your child’s teacher may use when discussing the SATs.
+SATs may be a common acronym that is used on many websites and in most school communications regarding the tests, but there are also a number of others phrases that a child’s teacher may use when referring to the SATs such as:

 SPaG: This refers to the spelling, punctuation and grammar tests that form part of the English SATs.